 A refinement of this strategy is to migrate small batches of users at one time.
 Add a field to the user entity which tracks the migration status of that user.
 Select a batch of users to migrate based on a hash of the user ID.
 A Mapreduce or Dataflow job will migrate the keys for that batch of users.
 The users that have an in-progress migration will use parallel reads.

 Note that you cannot easily roll back unless you do dual writes of both the old and new entities during the migration phase.
-This would increase Cloud Datastore costs incurred.
+This would increase Datastore mode costs incurred.

-Avoid deleting large numbers of Cloud Datastore entities across a small range of keys.
+Avoid deleting large numbers of entities across a small range of keys.

 You can improve performance with "sharded queries", that prepend a fixed length string to the expiration timestamp.
 The index is sorted on the full string, so that entities at the same timestamp will be located throughout the key range of the index.
 You run multiple queries in parallel to fetch results from each shard.